kiagiasdim/BACTS/README.md

 The library provides code to fit hierarchical Bayesian logistic models for dichotomous end points, with and without random effects.
 We use the former to fit the *in silico* data and the latter for the *in vivo* trials.

-A second suite of routines combine the posterior distributions from these two sources of infromation into an in silico Augmented Clinial Trial.
+A second suite of routines combine the posterior distributions from these two sources of information into an in silico Augmented Clinial Trial.

 ## Combining *in silico* and *in vivo* experiments